Here’s where you find out a little bit about me

 In 1985, the death of my fourteen year old son changed everything.
 Although it was the darkest of times and I will always miss him, I’m grateful for the years we had together, and I now draw on the experience of loss in my writing.
 I set my books abroad and aim to infuse the love and loss with the extremely seductive beauty of the East.

-Although my husband and I spent five wonderful years living in a small 16th Century village in Northern Andalusia, I’m happy to say we now live close to our family in Gloucestershire .
+Although my husband and I spent five wonderful years living in a small 16th Century village in the Sierra de Aracena in Northern Andalusia, I’m happy to say we now live close to our family in Gloucestershire .